NSHipster/articles/2012-11-05-nsurlprotocol.md

 ---
 layout: post
 title: NSURLProtocol
 ref: "https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/Foundation/Classes/NSURLProtocol_Class/Reference/Reference.html"
 framework: Foundation
 rating: 7.4
 published: true
-description: Foundation’s URL Loading System is something that every iOS developer would do well to buddy up with.
-And of all of networking classes and protocols of Foundation, NSURLProtocol is perhaps the most obscure and powerful.
+description: "Foundation’s URL Loading System is something that every iOS developer would do well to buddy up with.
+And of all of networking classes and protocols of Foundation, NSURLProtocol is perhaps the most obscure and powerful."
 ---

 iOS is all about networking--whether it's reading or writing state to and from the server, offloading computation to a distributed system, or loading remote images, audio, and video from the cloud.